Previously, we looked through all the Old Testament for

 apollymi) isn’t in reference to annihilation, the logical conclusion seems to be that neither

 destroy means annihilation.
-The stronger (or at the very least, a completely valid alternative) definition seems to be along the lines of "bringing to loss or ruin," which fits perfectly with the OT usage of
+The stronger (or at the very least, a completely valid alternate) definition seems to be along the lines of “bringing to loss or ruin,” which fits perfectly with the OT usage of

 abad as well.

 With only Jude left, this finally completes our analysis of the NT words and concepts.
-We will see that everything remains coherent with the OT, and if anything a few of the concepts are strengthened, particularly the eternality and fire properties of hell.
+We will see that everything remains coherent with the OT, and if anything a few of the concepts are strengthened, particularly the eternality and fire aspects of hell.

 Therefore, I think that our definition of